tpaschalis/patron/docs/other/Caching.md

 ## Implementations

-Subpackages contain concrete implementations of the above mentioned interfaces:
+Subpackages contain concrete implementations of the aforementioned interfaces:

 - `lru` which contains an in-memory LRU cache implementation of the `Cache` interface
 - `redis` which contains a Redis-based cache implementation of the `TTLCache` interface